 Patients who continue to misuse, abuse, or divert buprenorphine products or other opioids should be provided with, or referred to, more intensive and structured treatment.

 The decision to discontinue therapy with SUBOXONE sublingual film after a period of maintenance should be made as part of a comprehensive treatment plan.
-Both gradual and abrupt discontinuation of buprenorphine has been used, but the data are insufficient to determine the best method of dose taper at the end of treatment.
+Taper patients to avoid opioid withdrawal signs and symptoms.

-Switching between SUBOXONE Sublingual Tablets and SUBOXONE Sublingual Film
+Switching Between Buprenorphine Or Buprenorphine And Naloxone Sublingual Tablets And SUBOXONE Sublingual Film

-Patients being switched between SUBOXONE sublingual tablets and SUBOXONE sublingual film should be started on the same dosage as the previously administered product.
-However, dosage adjustments may be necessary when switching between products.
-Not all strengths and combinations of the SUBOXONE sublingual films are bioequivalent to the SUBOXONE sublingual tablets as observed in pharmacokinetic studies [see CLINICAL PHARMACOLOGY].
-Therefore, systemic exposures of buprenorphine and naloxone may be different when patients are switched from tablets to strips or vice-versa.
+Patients being switched between buprenorphine and naloxone or buprenorphine only sublingual tablets and SUBOXONE sublingual film should be started on the corresponding dosage of the previously administered product.
+However, dosage adjustments may be necessary when switching between buprenorphine products.
+Not all strengths and combinations of the SUBOXONE sublingual films are bioequivalent to the SUBOXONE (buprenorphine and naloxone) sublingual tablets as observed in pharmacokinetic studies [see CLINICAL PHARMACOLOGY].
+Therefore, systemic exposures of buprenorphine and naloxone may be different when patients are switched from tablets to film or vice-versa.
 Patients should be monitored for symptoms related to over-dosing or under-dosing.

 |2 mg/0.5 mg||22.0 mm x 12.8 mm||5.4||1.53|